PiJoules/jsonfs/README.md

 ## TODO
 - Add a way for deleting files.
-- Kill the bug you saw before going to sleep.
+- Figure out a way the value for each dictionary can be used.

 ## Suggestions/Bug/I messed something up horribly